Economy of India: Remittances

 In 2015, a total of US$68.91 billion was made in remittances to India from other countries, and a total of US$8.476 billion was made in remittances by foreign workers in India to their home countries.
 UAE, US, and Saudi Arabia were the top sources of remittances to India, while Bangladesh, Pakistan, and Nepal were the top recipients of remittances from India.
 Remittances to India accounted for 3.32% of the country's GDP in 2015.

-Mergers and acquisitions

-Between 1985 and 2018 20,846 deals have been announced in, into (inbound) and out of (outbound) India.
-This cumulates to a value of US$618 billion.
-In terms of value, 2010 has been the most active year with deals worth almost 60 bil.
-USD.
-Most deals have been conducted in 2007 (1,510).

-Here is a list of the top 10 deals with Indian companies participating: